thomasbr404/advcalc/README.md

 Using PLY, the calculator is basically implementing a very simple language of its own that can store variables and use functions.
 (That's the plan at least.)

 Due to how PLY works (mostly yacc functionality but you know, it's PLY), it generates parsetab.py and parser.out each time main.py is run.
-Those files look somewhat like: (on the current build)
+Those files look somewhat like:

 ```
 parser.out